 This is essentially the Revenue number divided by the Transactions figure.

-In order words, we take all the Revenue you have received within the period divided by the total count of Transactions for the same period to give the average value of your transactions.
+In other words, we take all the Revenue you have received within the period, divided by the total count of Transactions for the same period, to give the average value of your transactions.

 Refunds